seankmartin/Simuran/README.md

 2. Add more unit test cases
 3. Make unit test cases with small data and store that data.

+## Using custom analysis code
+SIMURAN can use any code that is on the Python path.
+The easiest way to manage this is to either:
+1. Fork SIMURAN and place your custom analysis code in the SIMURAN package under the directory labelled custom.
+2. Place your code on path separately, such as by creating a `setup.py` file for your code, or a `pyproject.toml` file for installation.
+3. If you place python code and/or a file with the `.pth` extension in a directory named analysis in the same directory that batch_config_path is in, this `.pth` file will be automatically processed and its contents placed on path.
+If this option is chosen, it is recommended to store the analysis functions directly so that anyone can run the code without modification.

 ## Inspiration
 1. https://github.com/seankmartin/NeuroChaT
 2. https://github.com/SpikeInterface